 What makes Iron Dome so useful is its technical capability to track the trajectory of each incoming rocket or artillery shell and determine if it is heading towards an urban area.
 Only if the incoming munition is going to strike a city or village will the Iron Dome attempt to intercept it.

-According to the Israeli Defence Force, Iron Dome had shot down 85-90% of incoming rockets that were projected to land within populated areas by Wednesday of this week.
+According to the Israeli Defence Force, Iron Dome had shot down 85-90% of incoming rockets that were projected to land within populated areas after the first few days of Hamas attacks.

-Here is some video footage from the ongoing engagements in the skies over Israel that show the Iron Dome in action.
+Here is some video footage from the engagements in the skies over Israel that show the Iron Dome in action back in May.
 It is definitely an interesting sight as Iron Dome interceptor missiles destroy several rockets fired by Hamas in midair.